Add “Copy to” and “Move to” to your Windows right-click menu

 For some reason, beginning with Windows Vista, Microsoft left the “Copy to” and “Move to” functions off of the Windows right-click menu.
 So this is for all of you who have Windows Vista, Windows 7, Windows 8x and Windows 10.
 Yes dear readers, we have tested this in Windows 10 Home & Pro and it works, I tells ya!

-Those of you who once had Windows Vista probably remember that the right-click menu is quite different than it was in previous versions of Windows.
-One of the features we liked the most, the “Move to” and “Copy to” menu items don’t appear by default in Windows Vista or Windows 7’s right-click menu.
+Those of you who have installed Windows Vista have probably noticed that the right-click menu is quite different than it was in previous versions of Windows.
+One of the features we like the most, the “Move to” and “Copy to” menu items don’t appear by default in Windows Vista or Windows 7’s right-click menu.
 Why not?
 We don’t know, ask Uncle Microsoft.

-If you’ve ever wanted to move a file from, let’s say, Drive C to a folder on a flash drive, you could copy the file or folder or folder and paste it in a different location.
-Or you could open up two Windows Explorer windows and drag and drop the folder or the file, but this is a lot of unnecessary rigmarole.
-Wouldn’t it just have been easier for the Windows brain trust to have put “Copy to” “Move to” selections on the right-click menu in Windows 7, Windows 8, Windows 8.1 and Windows 10?
-Indeed it would have been a piece of cake, but strangely, they didn’t.
+If you’ve ever wanted to move a file from, let’s say, Drive C to a folder on a flash drive, you could open up two Windows Explorer windows and drag and drop the file, but this is a lot of unnecessary rigmarole.
+Wouldn’t it just have been easier for the Windows Vista brain trust to have put “Copy to” “Move to” selections on the right-click menu?
+Indeed.
+But, they didn’t.

 All of you who read this newsletter have learned that easier is often better.
 So you will love this trick.
 Right click on this link, choose “Save” “Save link as” or “Save target as” and save it to your desktop.
 Unzip the file to a folder and right-click on one of the two files inside the zip then choose “Merge”.
 You’ll get a warning that you’re about to enter information into the registry.
 You can either trust us and allow the registry info to be entered and then you’ll have “Move to” or “Copy to” items on your right-click menu depending on which file you chose.
 After you’re done with the first file, do the same with the second file.
 After you’ve finished you’ll have “Copy to” and “Move to” displayed on your right-click menu whenever you right-click on a file.
 It makes it easy to move files from one location or another.
 You can copy or move multiple files by holding down the CTRL key while you select each file you want to move, when all files you want to move or copy to another location are highlighted, right-click one of the selected files and choose “Copy to” or “Move to” from the right-click menu.

-Tried and tested in Windows 7, Windows 8, Windows 8.1 and Windows 10.
-It works on both 32 bit and 64 bit Windows.
+Tried and tested in Windows Vista, Windows 7, Windows 8x and Windows 10.
+Works on 32 bit and 64 bit Windows.